gabrielaraujobarros2018-star/Lumen-Internal-Builds-Documentation/Milestones/M2/README.md

 Also, avoiding AI code will help me, because there will be no stubbed/faked/placeholder files disguised as "fully-functional".

 Thank you for your support.

+---

+Rewrite starting now, as for january 28 of 2026. i'm still testing my code knowledge, with this test, came the C switch files to test how much of C's switch concept i know!